What is IVF?

 You won’t be able to go back to work or drive after this is done.
 You may want to arrange for someone to take you home.

 Step 4 - getting sperm

-Men will be asked to produce a sperm sample around the same time as their partner's eggs are collected.
+Your partner (if you have one) will be asked to produce a sperm sample around the same time as their partner's eggs are collected.
 If their sperm count is low or the sperm are poor‑quality, you may be offered further procedures as well as IVF.
-They are intracytoplasmic sperm injection and sperm donation
+They are intracytoplasmic sperm injection and sperm donation.

 Step 5 - fertilisation of the eggs